kerimoyle/libcellml-tutorials/tutorials/combine2020/generateMembraneModel.rst

 .. container:: infospec

 	**Useful functions**

-    Analyser::model
-    Generator::setModel
+	:api:`Analyser class<GeneratorProfile>`

+	- :code:`model`

+	:api:`Generator class<Generator>`

+	- :code:`setModel`
+  - :code:`implementationCode`
+  - :code:`interfaceCode`

+  :api:`GeneratorProfile class<GeneratorProfile>`

+  - :code:`setInterfaceFileNameString`

 .. container:: dothis

   **4.e** (C only) If you're using the C profile then you have the option at this stage to specify the file name of the interface file you'll create in the next step.
   This means that the two files will be prepared to link to one another without manual editing later.
   You can do this by specifying the header file name in the :code:`GeneratorProfile` item using the setInterfaceFileNameString("yourHeaderFileNameHere.h") function.
   This will need to be the same as the file which you write to in step 4.g below.

 .. container:: dothis

   **4.f** Implementation code is the bulk of the model, and contains all the equations, variables, units etc.
   This is needed for both of the available profiles, and would normally be stored in a *.cpp or *.py file.
-    Use the Generator::implementationCode() function to return the implementation code as a string, and write it to a file with the appropriate extension.
+  Use the :code:`implementationCode` function to return the implementation code as a string, and write it to a file with the appropriate extension.

 .. container:: dothis

   **4.g** (C only) Interface code is the header needed by the C profile to define data types.
-    Use the Generator::interfaceCode() function to return interface code as a string and write it to a *.h header file.This needs to be the same filename as you specified in step 4.e above.
+  Use the :code:`interfaceCode` function to return interface code as a string and write it to a *.h header file.
+  This needs to be the same filename as you specified in step 4.e above.

 .. container:: toggle

   .. container:: header

-    Show C++
+    Show C++ code

   .. code-block:: cpp